Transport signatures of Bogoliubov Fermi surfaces in normal metal/time-reversal symmetry broken $d$-wave superconductor junctions: Differential conductance

+Therefore, in both the transparency limits, we find clear signatures of BFSs.
+In the literature, some attempts either incorporating disorder\,\cite{Oh2021} or Rashba spin-orbit interaction\,\cite{Banerjee2022}, have been reported to find the signatures of BFSs.
+The latter one includes $s$-wave SCs~\cite{Banerjee2022}.
+Here, we show the clear signatures of BFSs in a N/$d$-wave SC junction for the first time which can be possible to realize using a conventional transport measurement setup, and thus enhances the importance of our work.

-To address the issue of anisotropy $\alpha$, we show $G/G_N$ for $\alpha=\pi/4$ in Figs.\,\ref{fig:Anisotropic dI_dV}(a) and (b).
+To discuss the transport signature of BFSs in case of nonzero values of $\alpha$, we show $G/G_N$ for $\alpha=\pi/4$ in Fig.\,\ref{fig:Anisotropic dI_dV}(a) and (b).
 We choose this value of $\alpha$ in order to capture the maximum effect of the anisotropy.
-In the transparent limit, we find the differential conductance resembling the same as that of the isotropic SC [see Fig.\,\ref{fig:Anisotropic dI_dV}(a)].
-In contrast, in the tunneling limit, a ZBC peak develops due to the formation of the ABS.
-It is already established as a signature of the anisotropy in the literature\,\cite{Tanaka1995}.
+For the results at $\alpha=\pi/8$, we refer the readers to Appendix\,\ref{SM_Sec5}.
+In the transparent limit ($Z=0$), we find the differential conductance resembling the same as that of the $\alpha=0$ case [see Fig.\,\ref{fig:Isotropic_dIdV}(a)].
+In contrast, in the tunneling limit ($Z\gg1$), a zero bias conductance peak develops due to the formation of the ABS at the interface of metal/$d$-wave SC junction.
+For any value of $\alpha$ between $0$ and $\pi/4$ ($0<\alpha\leq \pi/4$), ABSs are formed at the interface due to unconventional nature of pairing potential.
+It is already established as a signature of the anisotropy in the literature\,\cite{Tanaka1995,Perconte2022}.
 Interestingly, the ZBC peak is splitted and moves towards the higher $eV$ with increasing $B$ as shown in Fig.\,\ref{fig:Anisotropic dI_dV}(b).
-To investigate the behavior of the conductance at $eV=0$ in more details, we show the ZBC as a function of $B$ for the isotropic and anisotropic \dw SC in Figs.\,\ref{fig:Anisotropic dI_dV}(c) and (d), respectively.
-For the isotropic SC, we observe a decrease in ZBC with the increase in $B$ in the transparent limit whereas, following the trend of increasing zero-energy DOS with $B$, ZBC rises with $B$ in the tunneling limit.
-This is due to the development of BFSs with $B$.
-However, in sharp contrast to the isotropic case, the ZBC for the anisotropic SC initially falls very fast, but later rises with the increase in $B$ in the tunneling limit.
 Additionally, the ZBC peak developed due to the presence of zero-energy ABS at the interface now splits into two at $E=\pm B$ forming nonzero-energy ABSs resulting in decrease in ZBC.
+The peak shift is an artifact of adding the magnetic field in the system which breaks the time-reversal symmetry and lifts the spin degeneracy of the system.
+Similar to the conductance plot for $\alpha=0$ case, where the peak appearing at $E=\Delta_0$ splits into two [see Fig.~\ref{fig:Isotropic_dIdV}(c)], for $\alpha=\pi/4$ as well the zero-bias conductance peak splits and shifted to non-zero energy as shown in Fig.~\ref{fig:Anisotropic dI_dV}(b).